ranfysvalle02/ml-backpropagation/README.md

 ## Bringing It All Together

-It's pretty amazing, isn't it?
-By harnessing large amounts of data and using simple mechanics like backpropagation and gradient descent, we can create models that perform tasks we might have thought required much more complex solutions.
+It's pretty amazing when you think about it: by harnessing large amounts of data and using simple mechanics like backpropagation and gradient descent, we can create models that perform tasks we might have thought required much more complex solutions.